 Good to know

-The Early Bird registration fee of 240 € has been extended until 30 April 2020 and applies equally to IAEVG members and non-members.
+The Early Bird registration fee of 240 € was available until 30 April 2020 and applied equally to IAEVG members and non-members.
 From 1 May 2020 the registration fee for IAEVG members will be 325 € and for non-members it will be 390 €.
 Conference registration will be considered final upon receiving your payment.
 The registration fee includes coffee breaks and lunches during the conference.
 It is possible to register for the gala dinner for an additional charge of 50 €.

 Sixteen different airline companies serve Riga airport, including the national air company AirBaltic and Ryanair.
 For more information about Riga Airport visit Riga Airport website.